Azzadib/GithubUser/README.md

 # GithubUser
-Android apps example that shows users of GitHub
+Android apps example that shows users of GitHub from GitHub API